WordPress/classic-editor/readme.txt

 == Description ==

-<strong>Warning: This is beta software, do not run on production sites!</strong>

-Requires WordPress 4.9-beta2 or newer and Gutenberg plugin 1.5 or newer.

-Classic Editor restores the previous Edit Post screen and makes it possible to use the WordPress plugins that extend it, add old-style meta boxes, or otherwise depend on the previous editor.
+Classic Editor restores the previous WordPress editor and the Edit Post screen and makes it possible to use the plugins that extend it, add old-style meta boxes, or otherwise depend on the previous editor.

+By default it will hide all traces of the new Gutenberg editor including the Dashboard widget asking the users to try it.

 It has two modes: